 Why all five of his sons decided on careers as whiskey men is somewhat of a mystery.
 The first in the trade was William Kortlander who was born in Germany and had accompanied his parents to America as a youngster.
 By the time the family arrived in Grand Rapid, William was 18, likely finding employment with one of the local liquor dealers.
 Only four years later, in 1869, he founded his own wholesale liquor establishment at with a partner, H. B. Grady.
 Sometime later Grady departed the scene but until 1884 the company name remained the same.

 There can be no doubt about William Kortlander’s rapidly growing wealth.
 In 1872 he had married a local girl named Mary Nagle, and began a family that quickly grew to four children under six years old.
 In 1879 he built them a mansion at 113 Sheldon Street where the census taker found the family in 1880, along with two servant girls.
-With something of an artistic bent himself, William also was buying paintings and his home featured a art gallery, including several pictures by the popular marine artist William Torgerson.
+With something of an artistic bent himself, William also was buying paintings and his home featured an art gallery, including several pictures by the popular marine artist William Torgerson.
 An 1881 biography of William offered: “This gallery of paintings is the finest in the city and Mr. Kortlander is constantly adding to their number.”

 Kortlander & Grady’s final move was to 34-36 North Ionia, the building shown above right.
 It was a general purpose, four-story commercial building, constructed around 1890 to house William’s growing wine and liquor business.
 By 1884, however, the firm had disappeared from Grand Rapids business directories and William, as will be seen, had moved on to another liquor enterprise.

 In a 1891 history of Grand Rapids, the author commented that by 1874 the number of wholesale liquor dealers in the city had increased to “upward of a dozen.”
 That number subsequently had been cut in half, however, by a stringent new tax law.
-Of the few dealerships remaining, three were named Kortlander: Kortlander Bros., Kortlander & Grady, and he noted, a newly established wholesale liquor house called Kortlander and Murphy, located in the Livingston Block at 174-176 Fulton Street.
+Of the few dealerships remaining, three were named Kortlander: Kortlander Bros., Kortlander & Grady, and a newly established wholesale liquor house called Kortlander and Murphy, located in the Livingston Block at 174-176 Fulton Street.

 The fifth Kortlander-named liquor outfit to show up in Grand Rapids directories appeared in 1900, called The Kortlander Company.
 A wholesale house like the others, it apparently was in business for the next 17 years at four different addresses on Fulton Street.
 In a notice shown here it advertised as direct importers of Kentucky whiskey and claimed that it could provide “California wines in car lots.”
 So far I have been unable to determine who among the Kortlander clan was responsible for its management.